OpenInterpreter/open-interpreter/README.md

 In the interactive mode, you can use the below commands to enhance your experience.
 Here's a list of available commands:

-**Available Commands:**
+#### Available Commands:

- • `%debug [true/false]`: Toggle debug mode.
+- `%debug [true/false]`: Toggle debug mode.
 Without arguments or with 'true', it enters debug mode.
 With 'false', it exits debug mode.
- • `%reset`: Resets the current session.
+- `%reset`: Resets the current session.
- • `%undo`: Remove previous messages and its response from the message history.
+- `%undo`: Remove previous messages and its response from the message history.
- • `%save_message [path]`: Saves messages to a specified JSON path.
+- `%save_message [path]`: Saves messages to a specified JSON path.
 If no path is provided, it defaults to 'messages.json'.
- • `%load_message [path]`: Loads messages from a specified JSON path.
+- `%load_message [path]`: Loads messages from a specified JSON path.
 If no path
  is provided, it defaults to 'messages.json'.
- • `%tokens`: Counts the number of tokens used by the current conversation's messages and displays a cost estimate via [LiteLLM's `cost_per_token()` method](https://docs.litellm.ai/docs/completion/token_usage#2-cost_per_token). **Note**: This only accounts for messages currently in the conversation, not messages that have been sent or received and then removed via `%undo`.
+- `%tokens`: Counts the number of tokens used by the current conversation's messages and displays a cost estimate via [LiteLLM's `cost_per_token()` method](https://docs.litellm.ai/docs/completion/token_usage#2-cost_per_token).
+   **Note**: This only accounts for messages currently in the conversation, not messages that have been sent or received and then removed via `%undo`.
- • `%help`: Show the help message.
+- `%help`: Show the help message.

 ### Configuration